data-umbrella/event-transcripts/misc/54_melissa_scipy.md

 05:12 Melissa begins her talk
 05:37 Talk Agenda
 06:29 Melissa mentions Imposter Syndrome
-07:38 What is Scipy?
+07:38 What is SciPy?
-08:38 History of Scipy
+08:38 History of SciPy
-10:10 How Scipy is organized
+10:10 How SciPy is organized
 13:44 Quick tour of SciPy repository
 21:25 How to contribute to SciPy
 25:57 Setting up Development environment